 - Continuity Facilities – Locations from which leadership and critical positions may operate during an emergency.
 These may include one or many facilities or virtual offices from which to continue essential operations.

 - Continuity Communications – Systems that support full connectivity among leadership, internal elements, and other organizations to perform essential functions during an emergency.

 - Essential Records Management – The identification, protection, and availability of information systems and applications, electronic and hardcopy documents, references, and records needed to support essential functions during an emergency.
-For additional guidance, see the Federal Emergency Management Agency (FEMA) Essential Records Plan Packet Template.
+For additional guidance, see the National Archives and Records Administration (NARA) Essential Records Guide.

 - Human Resources – Policies, plans, and procedures that address human resources needs during an emergency, such as guidance on pay, leave, work scheduling, benefits, telework, hiring, authorities, and flexibilities.

 - Test, Training, and Exercise – The identifying, training, and preparing of personnel capable of performing their continuity responsibilities and implementing procedures to support the continuation of essential functions.
 Training provides the skills and familiarizes personnel with procedures and tasks.
 Tests and exercises assess and validate all of the components of continuity plans, policies, procedures, systems, and facilities.
 Additional references include:

 - Devolution of Control and Direction – The capability to transfer statutory authority and responsibility for essential functions from primary operating staff and facilities to other employees and facilities.
 It also provides the means to sustain that operational capability for an extended period.